rmnaderdev/Whitelist-Sync-2/README.md

 ## News
 **[7/31/20]** Version 2.2.1 has been released and includes some bug fixes. **PLEASE NOTE: Once you initially run this version on a MySQL database when using the op sync feature, the older versions of the mod will no longer work and will give SQL errors due to changes in the data structure.
 To still use older versions of this mod, disable the op sync feature of the older versions or contact me for specific changes.**

-**[9/29/21]** Version 2.2.5+ now supports postgreSQL.
-If you need postgreSQL for an older version of MC (&lt; 1.16.5), let me know and I can add it to my list of things to do.
+~~**[9/29/21]** Version 2.2.5+ now supports postgreSQL.
+If you need postgreSQL for an older version of MC (&lt; 1.16.5), let me know and I can add it to my list of things to do.~~

+**[5/11/22]** Version 2.3.1+ will no longer support postgreSQL due to instability. postgreSQL support may return in the future, but I will not be maintaining the implementation for this feature.

 ## Supported Versions
 - 1.18.X